Loehr-Daniels Study Course

 evolution.
 If this were all, if life itself spontaneously evolved out of matter

-and into all the forms we find today to finally produce man, the incarnationists (relig-ionists
+and into all the forms we find today to finally produce man, the

-who hold that Man is an incarnate soul) would find themselves threatened by the
+incarnationists (relig-ionists who hold that Man is an incarnate soul) would

-evolutionists.
-But the scientific view of evolution is known as emergent
+find themselves threatened by the evolutionists.
+But the scientific view of

-evolution.
-It finds four great emergents, four
+evolution is known as emergent evolution.
+It finds four great emergents,

-came before.
+which came before.
 The pre-existent did not even contain the possibilities, in

 itself, for producing these new emergents.